rindPHI/SafePwdGen/README.md

 Generated Password: Yo?-I0Mb1vTHIb+xxcm7

 I tried to copy the generated password to your system clipboard.
-This may have failed if you are yousing Gnome or some derivative of it.
+This may have failed if you are using Gnome or some derivative of it.
 ```